What Are Corporate Headshots and Why Do Companies Need Them?

 - Employees who change roles or departments

-- Rebranding initiatives requiring new background colors or styles
+- Rebranding initiatives requiring updated visual style

 |---|---|---|---|